-At the end of the Last Call period, all RIPE WG chairs as a group will evaluate the feedback received during this period and decide whether consensus has been achieved.
-If there is no feedback from the community at this stage, this is likely to be regarded as consensus and it will mean the previous call of rough consensus from the relevant WG chair at the end of the Review Phase still holds.
+At the end of the Last Call period, the WG chair will evaluate the feedback received during this period and decide whether consensus has been achieved.
+If there is no feedback from the community at this stage, this is likely to be regarded as consensus and it will mean the previous call of rough consensus from the WG chair at the end of the Review Phase still holds.

-If consensus has been achieved, the RIPE NCC will announce the decision of the RIPE WG chairs and, if necessary, implement the policy.
+If consensus has been achieved, the RIPE NCC will announce the decision of the WG chair and, if necessary, implement the policy.

-If consensus has not been achieved, the RIPE WG chairs can decide to either withdraw the proposal or send it back to one of the previous phases.
-The proposer (or anyone else) is free to return the proposal to the WG for further discussion.
+If consensus has not been achieved, the WG chair can decide to either withdraw the proposal or send it back to one of the previous phases.
+The proposer (or anyone else) is free to return the proposal to the WG for further discussion after a withdrawal.